 Dunbar Town House Museum and Gallery

-Dunbar Town House Museum and Gallery has reopened and in line with Scottish Government guidelines we have introduced a range of safety measures at the Museum.
-Visits to the museum can be prebooked using the contact details on this page or there are often walk up slots available too.
+Dunbar Town House Museum and Gallery will open on 1 April 2022 and in line with Scottish Government guidelines there are a range of safety measures at the Museum.
 Not all of our activities, exhibits or interactives are available and your visit might feel a little different, however, you can still expect the same friendly welcome and enjoyable visit.
 You can find more information about visiting on this page 'Visiting Safely'.